 You have the right to stop industrial action if it’s unlawful and affects goods or services being provided to you.
 You must be acting as a citizen, ie not representing a company.

-- be likely to prevent or have prevented you from receiving any goods or services produced by a company
+- prevent or have prevented you from receiving any goods or services produced by a company

-- be likely to lower or have lowered the quality of those goods and services
+- lower or have lowered the quality of those goods and services

 This is called the ‘citizen’s right to prevent disruption’.